augustinh22/msc_markdown/source/02_Theory.md

 improve situational awareness as well as regular, temporal monitoring and identification of changes.
 Data with lower spatial resolutions can be exploited by moving away from "direct" information extraction towards indicator-based approaches.

 Sentinel’s multi-spectral satellites, 2A and 2B, run as part of the Copernicus programme (formerly known as \ac{GMES}) led by the \ac{EU}, together at full operational capacity have a revisit time of 5 days over equatorial areas and a relatively high spatial resolution (10-60m) with 13 spectral bands.
-Offering data already calibrated to \ac{ToA} reflectance, with a collective total of around one \ac{TB} of data daily, the Sentinel-2 satellites are predominantly used to monitor water cover, vegetation, coastal areas, soils, natural disasters and other features of interest for land services.
+Offering data already calibrated to \ac{ToA} reflectance, with a collective total of around one \acs{TB} of data daily, the Sentinel-2 satellites are predominantly used to monitor water cover, vegetation, coastal areas, soils, natural disasters and other features of interest for land services.
 Landsat 5/7/8 are other multi-spectral instruments with relatively lower spatial resolutions, less frequent re-visit times and without pre-processed \ac{ToA} reflectance, that can be exploited in similar ways, especially where historical data are relevant for comparison.

 The \ac{JPSS} from \ac{NASA} and the \ac{NOAA}.
 The \ac{JPSS} includes the \ac{VIIRS}, meant to replace the \ac{MODIS} and \ac{AVHRR} sensors for tasks such as night-time light analysis, active fire detection and climate change monitoring.
 These data are accessible to the general public, often via online archives (e.g. Sentinels Scientific Data Hub, \ac{USGS} Landsat archive).